Azoospermia: Gene polymorphisms

 The human breast cancer susceptibility gene 2 (BRCA2) is employed in DNA repair.
 A common single nucleotide polymorphism in BRCA2 is associated with idiopathic male infertility with azoospermia.

 Four genes involved in DNA double-strand break repair and chromosome synapsis (TEX11, TEX15, MLH1 and MLH3) have key roles in genomic integrity, meiotic recombination and gametogenesis.
 Polymorphisms in these genes were tested for associations with male infertility.
-Single nucleotide polymorphisms in two of these genes (TEX11 and MLH3) were found to be associated with male infertility involving azoospermy or oligospermia.
+Single-nucleotide polymorphisms in two of these genes (TEX11 and MLH3) were found to be associated with male infertility involving azoospermy or oligospermia.

 Diagnosis

 Azoospermia is usually detected in the course of an infertility investigation.
-It is established on the basis of two semen analysis evaluations done at separate occasions (when the seminal specimen after centrifugation shows no sperm under the microscope) and requires a further work-up.
+It is established based on two semen analysis evaluations done on separate occasions (when the seminal specimen, after centrifugation, shows no sperm under the microscope) and requires further work-up.

 The investigation includes a history, a physical examination including a thorough evaluation of the scrotum and testes, laboratory tests, and possibly imaging.
 History includes the general health, sexual health, past fertility, libido, and sexual activity.
-Past exposure to a number of agents needs to be queried including medical agents like hormone/steroid therapy, SSRIs, antibiotics, 5-ASA inhibitors (sulfasalazine), alpha-blockers, 5-alpha-reductase inhibitors, chemotherapeutic agents, pesticides, recreational drugs (marijuana, alcohol), and heat exposure of the testes.
+Past exposure to several agents needs to be queried including medical agents like hormone/steroid therapy, SSRIs, antibiotics, 5-ASA inhibitors (sulfasalazine), alpha-blockers, 5-alpha-reductase inhibitors, chemotherapeutic agents, pesticides, recreational drugs (marijuana, alcohol), and heat exposure of the testes.
 A history of surgical procedures of the genital system needs to be elicited.
 The family history needs to be assessed to look for genetic abnormalities.

 Congenital absence of the vas deferens may be detectable on physical examination and can be confirmed by a transrectal ultrasound (TRUS).
 If confirmed, genetic testing for cystic fibrosis is in order.
 Transrectal ultrasound can also assess azoospermia caused by obstruction, or anomalies related to obstruction of the ejaculatory duct, such as abnormalities within the duct itself, a median cyst of the prostate (indicating a need for cyst aspiration), or an impairment of the seminal vesicles to become enlarged or emptied.

-Retrograde ejaculation is diagnosed by examining a post-ejaculatory urine for presence of sperm after making it alkaline and centrifuging it.
+Retrograde ejaculation is diagnosed by examining a post-ejaculatory urine for the presence of sperm after making it alkaline and centrifuging it.